joseria/JASwipeCell/README.md

 ##Usage

+###Available via CocoaPods

+Add the following to your Podfile.

+pod 'JASwipeCell'

+Run pod install from your Terminal.
+This will install the necessary files.

 ###Set up the cell

 First step is to subclass `JASwipeCell.h`.
 You have full control of the views rendered on this cell and they must be added as subviews to JASwipeCell's topContainerView.
 You can use a xib file or do this in code.
 The example provided is done in code using [PureLayout](https://github.com/smileyborg/PureLayout).